Chingu-cohorts/voyage-wiki-chgmgt/Section-07.-Frequently-Asked-Questions.md

 ### What Should a Team Do First?

+A careful review of the emails and Medium articles for the current Voyage is the best starting point.
+Next, look at the contents of this wiki, and then discuss [Section 03.Establishing the Team](https://github.com/Chingu-cohorts/voyage-wiki/wiki/Section-03.-Establishing-the-Team) with the project team.

+### What should I do if there's a change in the time I have available for this Voyage?

+Life happens!
+It's common for unforeseen events to occur that will restrict or eliminate the time you think you had available to devote to a Voyage after it starts.
+If this happens the first step is to notify your team of the change to your level of commitment.
+Next, make sure you have documented your work and that GitHub reflects the current state of your tasks.
+Nothing is more frustrating to a team than to be held up waiting on something you had promised them.

 ### What should I do if one or more members of my team aren't responding?

+If a team member stops communicating the PM should start by emailing the individual and if there is still no response note this as part of the Weekly Checking.
+Thursday's are set aside as "Repair" Days for members of the Chingu Management team to work with the PM to identify the best course of action.
+For example, add a new member, merge teams, etc.

+### What if it's the PM who isn't responding?

+Send a direct message (DM) to @chance as soon as possible.

 ### What should I do if there is disagreement within the team?

+Disagreement is something that's normal and should be resolved calmly and in a rational manner.
+There is no need to be disagreeable.
+All Chingu's are here to learn and improve, and there is nothing about our projects that justify a heightened level of emotion - no one will die if one of these apps isn't right!

+Start by treating a disagreement as you would any other problem.
+Make sure there's a clear and concise statement of the problem.
+Then as a team build a list of pros and cons.
+Weight these if necessary to highlight those that are more important than other.
+Then discuss and vote.
+If there's no clear consensus then the PM should choose a solution.
+Remember, if you choose the wrong solution you will have learned something valuable and you can refactor.

 ## Git & GitHub